 This recipe is part of our cheap family meals (opens in new tab) collection - under £1 a head

 - 1 tbsp (½floz) tomato puree

 - 300ml (½pt) pork stock (we used Knorr)

 - 150ml pot soured cream

-Heat the oil in a large frying pan and fry the onion for 3mins or until translucent.
-Mix in the paprika and cook for 30secs.
+- Heat the oil in a large frying pan and fry the onion for 3 minutes or until translucent.
+Mix in the paprika and cook for 30 seconds.

-Stir in the tomato puree, tinned tomatoes and pork stock.
-Bring to a simmer and cook for 20 mins or until the sauce begins to thicken.
-Stir in the chopped roasted red peppers and cook for a further 10 mins.
+- Stir in the tomato purée, tinned tomatoes and pork stock.
+Bring to a simmer and cook for 20 minutes or until the sauce begins to thicken.
+Stir in the chopped roasted red peppers and cook for a further 10 minutes.
 The pork should be tender and cooked through.
 Sprinkle over the chopped parsley and stir through.
 Serve with a spoonful of soured cream.